Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 2. Long-Term Bonds (18% Allocation): A similar proportion is allocated to long-term bonds, typically government securities with extended maturities.
 These instruments provide a stabilizing counterbalance to the portfolio, offering predictable income and preservation of capital.
 In periods of declining interest rates, these bonds can deliver substantial capital gains, thereby cushioning the portfolio against equity market downturns.

-3. Gold (19% Allocation): The Dragon Portfolio allocates around 18% to gold, a time-honored bulwark against inflation and currency devaluation.
-Gold’s intrinsic value and its negative correlation with traditional financial assets make it an indispensable component for hedging against systemic risks and financial crises.
+3. Gold (19% Allocation): The Dragon Portfolio allocates around 19% to gold, a classic hedge against inflation and currency devaluation.
+Gold’s historical role and sometimes-low correlation with traditional financial assets make it an important component for hedging against systemic risks and financial crises.

 Dragon Portfolio Asset Allocation Mix Infographic - Digital Art